Anna Gréki: Life

 Her husband was an Algerian named Melki.
 Her pen-name Anna Gréki is formed from their two last names.

 After independence in 1962 Colette Grégoire returned to Algeria.

 In 1963 she was one of the few Europeans to point out the discrimination in the law of 1963 which said that both parents should be from a paternal line born in Algeria and should be Muslim.

 In 1965 she obtained her BA in French Literature and became a high school teacher in Algiers.

 She taught in the Lycée Abdelkader.

+Death

 Colette Grégoire died on 6 January 1966 during childbirth, at the age of 34.

 Work

 Anna Gréki's poetry reflects her love of her native land, the Aurès, and her political beliefs.